 - Died March 29, 1988 in Cincinnati, OH USA

 Ted Kluszewski was a top star in the 1950s in the National League, much in the same way that Rocky Colavito was a big star in the American League.
 Big Klu had plenty of power - he is perhaps best remembered for his massive arms, forgoing a T-shirt beneath the sleeveless uniforms that the Cincinnati Redlegs wore in those days.
 However, he also posted high batting averages and had excellent bat control.
 Johnny Mize is the only man ever to have 50 homers in a season while striking out fewer than 50 times, but Klu is the one who has come closest since.
 That was in his most successful year, 1954, when he was second in the MVP voting behind Willie Mays after leading the league in home runs (49) and RBI (141).
 He struck out just 35 times.
 The next season, 1955, he had 47 homers against 40 strikeouts, while also leading the league in intentional walks.
+In 1953, he became one of only a handful of players to hit 10 more triples one year, only to manage zero the next, while playing at least 100 games both seasons.
+He had 11 three-base hits in 1952.

 One of the most similar players to Klu based on similarity scores, Mo Vaughn, had a somewhat similar career pattern.
 Vaughn's career ended due to injuries, while Klu had his career diminished by injuries (notably a bad back).
 Both were big sluggers with good batting averages in their prime.
 Vaughn, however, was known for his poor conditioning habits.